metagraph-dev/metagraph/docs/core_developer_guide/style_guide.rst

 We use `Black <https://black.readthedocs.io/en/stable/>`_ to format our code.

 We use `pre-commit <https://pre-commit.com/>`_ to have a pre-commit Git hook that runs `Black <https://black.readthedocs.io/en/stable/>`_ to format our code prior to committing.
-You can do the same by running *pre-commit install* at the top-level of your metagraph checkout.
+You can do the same by running *pre-commit install* at the top-level of your Metagraph checkout.

 Environment Setup
 -----------------